 Quiet Channel element

-Then, if another AP is affiliated to the same AP MLD:
+Then, for each of the other APs affiliated to the same AP MLD as the first AP, the following applies (#2875, #2911, #1428):

-in the Beacon frames and Probe Response frames transmitted by the other AP, or transmitted by the transmitted BSSID in the same multiple BSSID set as the other AP if the other AP corresponds to a nontransmitted BSSID, the same element(s) shall be included in the per-STA profile corresponding to the first AP in the Basic variant Multi-Link element corresponding to the AP MLD,
+in the Beacon frames and Probe Response frames transmitted by the other AP, or transmitted by the transmitted BSSID in the same multiple BSSID set as the other AP if the other AP corresponds to a nontransmitted BSSID, the same element(s) shall be included explicitly or through inheritance (35.3.2.3 Inheritance in a per-STA profile) (#1203) in the per-STA profile corresponding to the first AP in the Basic variant Multi-Link element (see 9.4.2.295b.2 (Basic variant Multi-Link element)) (#2912) corresponding to the AP MLD,

-the timing fields in the Channel Switch Announcement element, the Enhanced Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the first AP and not to the TBTT and BI of the other AP of the AP MLD.
+the timing fields in the Channel Switch Announcement element, the Extended (#2749) Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the first AP and not to the TBTT and BI of the other AP of the AP MLD.

 NOTE 1—If the other AP corresponds to a nontransmitted BSSID, the same element(s) for the first AP is included in the per-STA profile corresponding to the first AP in the Basic variant Multi-Link element corresponding to the AP MLD in the nontransmitted BSSID profile corresponding to the other AP in the Multiple BSSID element in the Beacon and Probe Response frames transmitted by the transmitted BSSID.

-NOTE 2—If an AP affiliated to an AP MLD is switching channel, the Channel Switch Announcement element, the Enhanced Channel Switch Announcement element, and the Max Channel Switch Time elements will be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the AP includes the elements in the Beacon frame it transmits until the intended channel switch time.
+NOTE 2—If an AP affiliated to an AP MLD is switching channel, the Channel Switch Announcement element, the Extended (#2749) Channel Switch Announcement element, and the Max Channel Switch Time elements will be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the AP includes the elements in the Beacon frame it transmits until the intended channel switch time.

+NOTE 3—The term First AP is used in this paragraph to differentiate this AP with the other APs that are part of the same AP MLD. (#1754, #2874)

 When a first AP of an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:

-another affiliated AP of the AP MLD shall set the fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operatingﾠclass/channel,
+another affiliated AP of the AP MLD shall set the Operating Class and Channel Number (#1430) fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operatingﾠclass/channel,

-another affiliated AP of the AP MLD shall set the fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) after the target switch time to the target operating class/channel.
+another affiliated AP of the AP MLD shall set the Operating Class and Channel Number (#1431) fields corresponding to the first AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the other AP transmits if the other AP corresponds to a nontransmitted BSSID) at or (#3320) after the target switch time to the target operating class/channel.

+An EHT AP shall follow the rules defined in 9.4.2.22 Quiet element to set the fields in the quiet element and shall not define quiet intervals that would lead to the use of a value higher than 127 in the Quiet Count field. (#2132, #2166)

 end of changes